oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 ### `remainingIssuableSynths`

-The remaining sUSD synths this account can issue.
+The remaining oUSD synths this account can issue.

 If $\text{maxIssuable}$ is [`maxIssuableSynths(issuer)`](#maxissuablesynths) and $\text{debt}$ is [`debtBalanceOf(issuer, currencyKey)`](#debtbalanceof), then the result of this function is $max(0, \text{maxIssuable} - \text{debt})$.